-Parts of the route can be muddy at times.
+Parts of the route can be muddy at times, so if you hope to stop somewhere for refreshment, please be prepared to either remove muddy boots or don boot covers or plastic bags.
 There are no stiles.

-This walk is an extended version of walk 17 (2.5 miles) and a shorter version of 16 (7 miles).
+This walk is an extended version of walks 17 (2.5 miles) and 15 (5 miles).